Social Impact Corps

 - Explore models of partnership for social impact

-- Demonstrate leadership & collaboration skills by engaging in intern & cohort mentorship
+- Demonstrate leadership & collaboration skills by engaging in intern and cohort mentorship

-- Reflect upon and explore their contribution to the mission of the host site, the MSIC cohort, and the greater good of the community in which they are placed
+- Reflect upon and explore their contribution to the mission of the community partner, the MSIC cohort, and the greater good of the community in which they are placed

 Dr. Netta Avineri, Language Teacher Education & Intercultural Communication Associate Professor, MSIC Faculty Director